rails/rails/guides/source/testing.md

 is running in a Docker container or CI.

-If your Capybara configuration requires more setup than provided by Rails, this additional configuration could be added into the `application_system_test_case.rb` file.
+If your Capybara configuration requires more setup than provided by Rails, this additional configuration can be added into the `application_system_test_case.rb` file.

 Please see [Capybara's